ktap/ktap/doc/tutorial.md

 # Appendix

 Here is the complete syntax of ktap in extended BNF.
-(based on lua syntax: http://www.lua.org/manual/5.1/manual.html#5.1)
+(based on Lua syntax: http://www.lua.org/manual/5.1/manual.html#5.1)

         chunk ::= {stat [';']} [laststat [';']